-Many businesses still believe the European Accessibility Act is only for public services or online shops.
+Many businesses still believe the European Act is only for public services or online shops.
 That is not the case.

 If your website is commercial and can be accessed by people in the EU, the legislation applies.
 Whether you serve individuals or other businesses does not matter.